typicode/hotel/README.md

 {
   "port": 2000,
   "host": '127.0.0.1',

-  "timeout": 5000,
+  // Timeout when proxying requests to local domains "timeout": 5000,

   // Change this if you want to use another tld than .localhost "tld": 'dev',

   // If you're behind a corporate proxy, replace this with your network proxy IP (example: "1.2.3.4:5000") "proxy": false
 }